-Writing this way allows product pages to have more keywords that will help it rank higher when someone searches for it.
+Writing this way allows product pages to have more keywords that will help them rank higher when someone searches for it.
 “Gourmet’s Guide to New Orleans” and Solo Stove’s bonfire will do a lot better than product pages that didn’t add as much content.
 Again search engines love to see websites that have a lot of relevant text on their pages.
 Search engines then reward stores with a higher position in search results.

-If you have a lot of things to say about your page, don’t be scared to add it.
+If you have a lot of things to say about your page, don’t be scared to add them.
 Nothing beats well-written descriptions of your products.
 Just remember not to push the important things on the page down.

 The last way you can optimize your product page is by having a review section.
 It’s the cherry on top that can really help you generate new and unique content on Shopify.
 It also helps show how other customers liked your product.
-But, another thing it does is it bulks up your page and since it’s in the bottom, it doesn’t mess up the main goal of the product page is to sell your product.
+But, another thing it does is it bulks up your page and since it’s at the bottom, it doesn’t mess up the main goal of the product page is to sell your product.

 More content, the better.

 Google loves fresh and unique content.
 Who better to write them than customers who used them.
 They can provide descriptions that you would never have thought of before.

 How do you get people to review then?
 Incentivize them.
 That’s how Amazon started and now it has crazy reviews that fill up the page.